 The Kerala Administrative Tribunal observed that Section 32 of the 1995 Act only allowed for 3% reservation for persons with disabilities, but not at the stage of promotions.
 The High Court of Kerala set aside the Order of the Tribunal based on Rajeev Kumar, and Siddaraju.

 The Court noted that Section 47 of the 1995 Act which (deals with non-discrimination in government employment) has to be read in the context of the purpose of the Act, which is to provide equal opportunities for career progression.
 Denying reservation at the promotion stage would be negating this purpose.

 Further, the Court also noted that the 3% reservation would apply to a total number of vacancies, which includes both new nominations, as well as promotions.
 The Appellant State’s submission that the 3% reservation as per the 1995 Act was only applicable to new nominations was set aside.

-The Bench consisting of Justice Sanjay Kishan Kaul and Justice Subhash Reddy referred to Vikash Kumar v.
-Union Public Service Commission.
-In this 2021 judgement, the Court noted that “reasonable accommodation” included any necessary and appropriate modifications as per Section 2(y) of The Rights of Persons with Disabilities Act, 2016.
-The Bench held that this interpretation also applied to State of Kerala v.
-Leesamma Joseph.
+The Bench consisting of Justice Sanjay Kishan Kaul and Justice Subhash Reddy referred to Vikash Kumar v Union Public Service Commission.
+In this 2021 judgment, the Court noted that “reasonable accommodation” included any necessary and appropriate modifications as per Section 2(y) of The Rights of Persons with Disabilities Act, 2016.
+The Bench held that this interpretation also applied to State of Kerala v Leesamma Joseph.

 Finally, the Bench also held that the absence of rules on the reservations in promotions did not absolve the State from having to identify posts for reservation.
 Additionally, the fact that Leesamma Joseph was appointed out of compassion, did not take away her right to reservation in promotion.